quiverjs/quiverjs/README.md

   - _Is there any documentation?_

   [Some documentation](https://github.com/quiverjs/quiver-demo-01) were written few years back.
 Since then I have acquired more knowledge in functional programming and made many major changes to Quiver.
 No documentation is planned until the new version of Quiver is done.
-But I am more than happy to explain in detail if anyone is interested.

   - _Should I try out Quiver myself?_